BA (Hons –UTAS), PhD (Monash)

 Area of study

 Christopher has a PhD in politics from Monash University.
 He is a journalist and researcher.
-His current research interests include programming and digital journalism, social media and online audience analytics.
+His current research interests include digital literacy, the digital humanities, entrepreneurship in the curriculum.

 Scanlon C, 2015, 'Five hard question every dad should prepare themselves to answer', Daily Life, 29 January